QuantSoc/mock-trading-game/deployment.md

     Under setting -> security on DigitalOcean, generate new SSL certificate using Let's Encrypt for the something.quantsoc.org subdomain?
     Nginx + certbot?

+# Reading and Writing to Database Manually on DigitalOcean Droplet
+The server (within the droplet) exists as a running Docker container, so accessing the database.json file requires some steps:
+1. SSH into Droplet

+        ssh -i path/to/private/key root@public_IPv4_address_of_Droplet

+2. Get list of containers to find the MTG's container name

+        docker ps

+3. Access the docker container by attaching a shell

+        docker exec -it <container-name> sh

 # CI/CD